|Nutrition Facts (per serving)|

 If you are using frozen, milk-soaked livers, simply allow them to thaw under refrigeration.
 Then drain and rinse under cool water.

 In a small saucepan, bring the duck livers, heavy cream, star anise, and salt to a boil.
 Reduce to simmer, and cook for 3 minutes.
 Remove the star anise and discard.

 Remove the duck livers from the pan and place them in a food processor bowl fitted with the metal blade.
 Add about 1/2 cup of the hot cream and process until combined.
 With the motor running, slowly add the rest of the cream in a steady stream.

 Process until smooth, pausing to scrape down sides with a spatula as needed.
 Add pepper and pulse until combined.

 Scrape duck liver pâté into a bowl or several small crocks and cool to room temperature.
 Cover with plastic wrap touching the top of the pâté and chill for at least 24 hours before serving.
-Store in the refrigerator for up to 2 weeks.
+Store in the refrigerator for up to two weeks.

 - This also can be made with chicken livers in place of the duck livers.
 Or use this Jewish chicken liver pâté recipe (better known as chopped chicken liver).